Rational maps $H$ for which $K(tH)$ has transcendence degree 2 over $K$: Introduction

-Using the fact that GCD-domains are GL-domains, the reader may verify that $g = \gcd\{f_1,f_2\}$ over $R[t]$.
+Using the fact that GCD-domains are GL-domains, one can verify that $g = \gcd\{f_1,f_2\}$ over $R[t]$.
 In other words, $R[t]$ is a GCD-domain.
 So if $R$ is a GCD-domain, then $R[t]$ is a GCD-domain as well.
-By induction on $m$, it follows that $k[y_1,y_2,\ldots,y_m]$ is a GCD-domain and hence also a PSP-domain and a GL-domain.
+By induction on $m$, it follows that $R[y_1,y_2,\ldots,y_m]$ is a GCD-domain and hence also a PSP-domain and a GL-domain.

+If $R$ is Noetherian, then $R$ is a GCD-domain if and only if $R$ is a PSP-domain if and only if $R$ is a GL-domain.
+For instance, $\Z[\sqrt{-5}]$ is not a GCD-domain, so $\Z[\sqrt{-5}]$ is neither a PSP-domain nor a GL-domain.

+In theorem \ref{hmgrk2}, which can be seen as the main theorem, we classifiy all rational maps $H \in K(x)^n$ for which $\trdeg_K K(tH_1, tH_2, \ldots, tH_n) \le 2$.
+To prove Theorem \ref{hmgrk2} and several other results, we will use the following classical theorem.